-Furthermore, each item used in the report to tag data should be valid according to at least one hypercube in the extension taxonomy's definition linkbase.
-In particular, the KVK taxonomy provides a dedicated extended link role [990080] Items to be reported as nondimensional (default dimensional use is prevented) that shall be used to link items that do not require any dimensional information to tag data in the entity's report.
+Furthermore, each line item used in the report to tag data should be valid according to at least one hypercube in the extension taxonomy's definition linkbase.
+In particular, the KVK taxonomy provides a dedicated extended link role [990080] Line items that can be used nondimensionally (use of dimensions is prevented) that includes those line items in the KVK taxonomy that do not require any dimensional information to tag data in the legal entity's report.
+This set may not be modified in the legal entity's extension taxonomy, but it may be used to link additional line items that the legal entity wants to report without any dimensional information.

-All KVK taxonomy items by default cannot be reported with dimensional qualification i.e. their application in a report that uses the KVK taxonomy as-is would result in their invalidity against the XBRL Dimensions specification.
-This is achieved by linking all KVK items to a hypercube with null dimension using the dedicated extended link role [990090] Items to be reported as dimensional if explicitly defined by preparer (default dimensional use is prevented).
-In order to enable reporting of any of these items, they need to appear in at least one hypercube in a legal entity's extension taxonomy.
+Most line items in the KVK taxonomy by default cannot be used with dimensional qualification i.e. their application in a report that uses the KVK taxonomy as-is would result in their invalidity against the XBRL Dimensions specification.
+This is achieved by linking all these line items to a hypercube with null dimension using the dedicated extended link role [990090] Line items that can be used dimensionally if explicitly allowed by preparer (default usage is prevented).
+In order to enable reporting of any of these line items, they need to appear in at least one hypercube in a legal entity's extension taxonomy.